Drama and Theatre at NUI Galway

 As Ireland’s cultural capital, Galway’s reputation as an international centre for innovative drama, theatre and performance is well known.
 NUI Galway, in turn, has provided a breeding ground for the development of artistic talent in successive generations of students.

-The west of Ireland is also firmly associated with traditional Irish culture and performance, and our students will have unique opportunities to develop their knowledge of this important aspect of Irish life.
+The west of Ireland is also firmly associated with traditional Irish culture and performance, and our students have unique opportunities to develop their knowledge of this important aspect of Irish life.
 Students on our programmes regularly see productions by Ireland's leading theatre companies at the local Town Hall Theatreand in field trips to Dublin, Sligo, and elsewhere.

 Our students benefit from the University’s unique combination of groundbreaking academic expertise, professional practice, and access to some of Ireland’s leading artists.
 There really is no better place to study drama, theatre and performance than in Galway!

 We welcome enquiries from prospective students, visiting researchers and others.
+For queries, please CONTACT US.